twobucks/slack-message/README.md

 Common use cases for this package are:

-* Slack notifications when a CI server finishes its work
+* get a Slack notification when a CI server finishes its work
-* Slack notifications when a deployment is complete
+* get a Slack notification when a deployment is complete
-* Slack notifications when any other process exits
+* get a Slack notification when any other process exits

 ## Install